levibe/stars/README.md

 Simple star background generator

+## Why
+Needed a simple background on which to overlay a planet image.

 ## How to use
 Just load `index.html` in your browser.
+Reload as many times as you like.

 ## To improve
 - Introduce color variation to the stars (slight blue or yellow tones)